temperlang/temperlang-blog/posts/tangle-of-strings.md

 - *Concatenation*: How does the language combine parts of strings into wholes?
 Do different code unit representations (especially UTF-16 surrogates) persist after concatenation?
 Is the length of a concatenation the sum of the lengths of the parts?
   There is quite a lot of variety here.

-(We, the Temper contributors, love all programming languages equally but we've biased towards widely used programming languages with good command line interaction for the informal discussion so that more people can follow along.)
+(We, the Temper contributors, love all programming languages equally but we've biased towards widely used programming languages with good command line interaction for the informal discussion so that readers can follow along.)

 ### Ordering